JSONSilo/roadmaps/README.md

 - Enhanced UI/UX
 - Added drag and drop file

-If you have any questions or suggestions, please do not hesitate to contact me through this email (`hello@jsonsilo.com`)or follow me on GitHub (https://github.com/Jaironlanda) or Twitter (https://twitter.com/jaironlanda).
+If you have any questions / suggestions/ issue, please do not hesitate to contact me through this email (`hello@jsonsilo.com`)or follow me on GitHub (https://github.com/Jaironlanda) or Twitter (https://twitter.com/jaironlanda).